MrLou1976/PHY_329_Final_Project/README.md

 pip install -r requirements.txt
 ```

-Then you will open the main file: control_policy.py and input your target current values or use the default ones provided.
+Then, open the main file: control_policy.py and input your target current values or use the default ones provided.

-The Output will include the final current along with their respective errors from the targets and a plot of a cross-section of the freegs machine using the final values.
+The output will include the final current along with its error from the target and a plot of a cross-section of the freegs machine using the final values.